Ebola: Mapping the outbreak

 In fact, the current epidemic sweeping across the region has now killed five times more than all other known Ebola outbreaks combined.

-More than year on from the first confirmed case recorded on 23 March 2014, more than 11,130 people have been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.
+More than year on from the first confirmed case recorded on 23 March 2014, at least 11,193 people have been reported as having died from the disease in six countries; Liberia, Guinea, Sierra Leone, Nigeria, the US and Mali.

 The World Health Organization (WHO) admits the figures are underestimates, given the difficulty collecting the data.
 WHO officials in December discovered scores of bodies in a remote diamond-mining area of Sierra Leone, raising fears that the scale of the Ebola outbreak may have been underreported.